cheung31/now-playing/MY_THOUGHTS.md

      * [react-window](https://github.com/bvaughn/react-window)
    * API fetching
      * [axios](https://github.com/axios/axios) - Client-side HTTP request library

+## Things I'd Change

+> I decided to de-prioritize test coverage in my non-functional requirements.
+Looking at the scope of the project, I
+> felt like this is a read-only application.
+There's not a lot of risk in such an application.
+Where bugs can arise is
+> how I fetch the data, and manipulate it for display.
+And also what happens when the API I'm fetching fails.
+If I had
+> more time I'd write a basic test suite to assert those two things at minimum.
+>
+> I was not able to implement the "list continuity" feature.
+Because I'm keeping my state minimal (no Redux), I don't have a way
+> to capture state across multiple components outside of their lifecycles.
+At the moment once the list unmounts after a
+> route change, the loaded movies data will be garbage collected.
+If I had more time, I'd add Redux to manage the list and pagination
+> such that I could return to the Now Playing route, and have the list re-render the loaded content from memory and scroll to the
+> appropriate scroll offset.

 ## Random notes for myself
 * Movie DB API